-- · Has overall responsibility for the systems of risk management and internal control of the Group. - Evaluates and determines the nature and extent of the risks that the Group is willing to accept in pursuit of its strategic and business objectives, with due regard to its risk appetite. - Inculcates appropriate risk culture across the business operations of the Group and ensures comprehensive policies and systems (including parameters of delegated authority) are in place. - Reviews the effectiveness of the risk management and internal control systems of the Group, through delegation to the Audit Committee, and through review of Group-wide strategies, budgets, business plans and performances.
+- Has overall responsibility for the systems of risk management and internal control of the Group. - Evaluates and determines the nature and extent of the risks that the Group is willing to accept in pursuit of its strategic and business objectives, with due regard to its risk appetite. - Inculcates appropriate risk culture across the business operations of the Group. - Ensures that appropriate and effective risk management and internal control systems are established and maintained. - · Oversees the management of sustainability risks and opportunities, through delegation to the Sustainability Committee. - Reviews the effectiveness of the risk management and internal control systems of the Group, through delegation to the Audit Committee, and through review of Group-wide strategies, budgets, business plans and performances.